chepkok3/space-travelers-hub/README.md

 # 📖 [Space Travelers' Hub] <a name="react"></a>

-> **Space Travelers' Hub is a web application for a company that provides commercial and scientific space travel services.**
+> **Space Travelers' Hub is a web application that uses React-Redux to create a user-friendly web application allowing users to book rockets and join space missions, using real-time data from the SpaceX API.
+The app includes features such as booking management, mission tracking, and user profiles, and can be easily customized to suit different needs.**

-## 🛠 Built With <a name="built-with">HTML, CSS, JavaScript, React & redux</a>
+## 🛠 Built With <a name="built-with">HTML, CSS, JavaScript, React & Redux</a>

 ### Tech Stack <a name="tech-stack"></a>